NPR's business news starts with a ketchup jackpot.

 It's MORNING EDITION from NPR News.
-I'm Renee Montagne with Steve Inskeep.
+I'm Steve Inskeep.

 And I'm Renee Montagne.
 As he prepares to step down, China's prime minister today delivered his version of a state of the union address.
 He got a big boost in military funding, one that outpaces expected economic growth.

 NPR's Louisa Lim has been gauging the mood of China's new leaders, both inside and outside of the Great Hall of the People.